mbellabah/mbellabah.github.io/src/content/posts/nozick.md

 “either-or”, rather than an “either-or-maybe” in the imperfect knowledge setting.

 Let’s contextualize the argument above by supposing that an individual $$I$$ derives an income of $$x$$ from a subscription-based business model to which there are $$k$$ yearly subscribers.
 Consider first the situation in which $$I$$ is aware of their tax liability; here $$I$$ indeed renders a service for free and is effectively forced in doing so as Nozick suggests.
 (Here, one might argue that because $$I$$ continues to labor despite their awareness of a tax, they must be doing so willingly.
 However, we need only apply this same reasoning to wage agreements to see the deficiency in this argument: an employee may begrudgingly agree to an abysmally low wage out of desperation or an imbalance in power between herself and her employer.
-In such a case, we intuitively feel that some injustice has been committed “agreement” notwithstanding---consistency demands that similar intuition applies in $$I$$’s case).
+In such a case, we intuitively feel that some injustice has been committed “agreement” notwithstanding--consistency demands that similar intuition applies in $$I$$’s case).

 Now, consider the situation in which $$I$$ is totally unaware of any tax liability (because they’re not the one paying it).
 If the tax is levied on the $$k$$ subscribers and not on $$I$$, then, while it is true that $$I$$ takes home a diminished xʹ (due to the tax’s downward effect on demand), from $$I$$’s knowledge-constrained vantage point, they did not “technically” render any of their labor for free.
 This is one such situation in which some party is taxed, and the other party, due to a lack of knowledge, is not performing any free, forced labor as Nozick would otherwise have us believe—subjectively speaking of course.
 Therefore, the equivalence Nozick makes between redistribution and forced labor is not universally true; it depends partly on one’s beliefs regarding subjective and objective realities.
 I will now turn my attention to Nozick’s compelling Wilt Chamberlain example.